Yubico/yubikit-ios/README.md

 let registerRequest = YKFKeyU2FRegisterRequest(challenge: challenge, appId: appId)

 YubiKitManager.shared.keySession.u2fService!.execute(registerRequest) { [weak self] (response, error) in
     guard error == nil else {
-		// Handle the error here.
+        // Handle the error
         return
     }
-	// Response should not be nil at this point.
+    // The response should not be nil at this point.
 Send back the response to the authentication server.
 }
 ```